Oluwanifemi and Emmanuel here

 Beyond ads: Twitter’s subscription prospects

-The highlight: When we talk about tech companies cashing out really big from ad revenues, Google and Facebook top the list.
+The highlight: When we talk about tech companies cashing out really big from ad revenue, Google and Facebook top the list.
 But Twitter currently does not stand a chance with them.
 An EMarketer report has it that Twitter contributed only 0.8% of global ad revenue in 2019.

 This explains why the company is devising ways to monetise its features without totally depending on brand advertisements.
 So, Twitter will probably make its high-end users pay for some of its services in the form of a paid subscription.

-Twitter claims that revenue from subscription may be more sustainable than ads.
+Twitter claims that revenue from subscriptions may be more sustainable than ads.
 Still, the company isn’t expecting any major shift in revenue for 2021, but it believes in the potentials.
 However, in its Q4 2020 earnings report, it noticed a total ad engagement growth of 35%.

 Before now: Twitter has actually grappled with the idea of making people pay for the service for a while.
 It officially announced its intention in July 2019 and has since carried out surveys to know what users might pay for.